akkiparekh77/front-end-standards/README.md

 ## Front End Chapter

 Once a week we have a meeting to discuss front end topics with all front end engineers from talview, we usually have a clear agenda of things we want to improve or talk about it.
-You can find the meetings notes [here](https://docs.google.com/document/d/18KRxPasDyN7Ocf7FOKfQsgj_G8Tv2lnP4fIBxmtRZjo/edit).

 ## Standard Tech Stack